NopeForge/nope.website/content/about.md

 project to "avoid confusing users", so the project was renamed to **Nope Forge**.

+In November 2023, GoPro decided to close the public access to their source code repository.
+This means that the Nope Forge project is now the main public proof of the history of the project.

 [OSG]: https://www.openscenegraph.com "Open Scene Graph"
 [GoPro]: https://gopro.com "GoPro"